 The SpeedSys300 platform is an innovative overspeed protection solution design for stand-alone operation and independence from all other systems in accordance with API Standard 670 and industry best practices.
 It can be used in simplex, duplex, or triple-modular-redundant configurations for 1oo1, 1oo2, 2oo2, or 2oo3 voting and is certified for SIL 2 and SIL 3 applications.
 DIN-rail modules, as well as fully engineered rack-mount packages, are available.

 Overspeed is a critical protection measurement on gas turbines and the SpeedSys300’s adaptability means it can be used economically – whether on the smallest aero-derivatives producing 5 MW, mid-size industrials producing 40 MW, or the largest heavy-duty units with outputs approaching 600 MW.
-This innovative, economical, and robust overspeed platform offers unparalleled protection integrity and is in the process of becoming the standard and preferred choice for several leading gas turbine OEMs.
+This innovative, economical, and robust overspeed platform offers unparalleled protection integrity and has already become the standard and preferred choice for several leading gas turbine OEMs.

 Our condition monitoring software is designed to provide a seamless, unified environment for your machinery information regardless of what underlying hardware you may be using.
 Our configuration environments are designed for exceptional ease of use, allowing you to accomplish in minutes what formerly took hours, establishing an industry-leading benchmark for power, flexibility, and intuitiveness with a highly graphical approach.
 And, our expert system environment is designed to automate your machinery diagnostic and anomaly detection tasks while providing a highly intuitive dashboard of machinery status suitable for operators – not just machinery specialists.

 Full-featured condition monitoring and configuration software that allows you to unify your underlying protection, condition monitoring, and other data sources into a single, powerful environment for maximizing machinery availability, reliability, profitability, and safety.